-I’m proud to say that Monmouth School for Boys thoroughly embraces this vital subject.
+I’m proud to say that Monmouth School thoroughly embraces this vital subject.

 Our passionate staff are continuously expanding the computing department and inspiring pupils to build projects outside of school, highlighting limitless possibilities and creating a real excitement around coding.